apify/apify-docs/docs/actor/input_schema.md

         "required": ["startUrls", "pageFunction"]
     }

-And generated input UI will be:
+And generated the input UI will be:

 ![Apify actor input schema example]({{@asset actor/images/input-schema-example.png}})

-If you switch input to **raw** display using a blue switcher then you will see entered input stringified to a JSON format as it will be passed to the actor:
+If you switch the input to **raw** display using the blue toggle, then you will see the entered input stringified to a JSON format as it will be passed to the actor:

     {
       "startUrls": [